 Winner: HTC U11

 The HTC U11 and the iPhone 7 Plus are pretty equal when it comes to battery capacity.
 The U11 has a slight edge in capacity with 3,000mAh over the iPhone’s 2,900mAh, and that extra capacity translates to longer battery life, at least in this case.
 While the U11 has a more power-intensive display, it seems as though the device also has a longer battery life.
-The U11 supposedly provides 24.5 hours of talk time on a single charge, while Apple claims the iPhone 7 Plus can provide 21 hours of talk time.
+The U11 supposedly provides 24.5 hours of talk time on a single charge, while Apple claims the

 The HTC U11 also offers Qualcomm’s Quick Charge 3.0, which allows you to get hours of use out of a couple minutes of charging.
 The iPhone 7 Plus has no such feature.